moirai2/moirai2/README.md

 * To sort a file using a <a href="https://moirai2.github.io/command/text/sort.json">sort.json</a>.
 * Input will be prompted, so enter a filepath and push return.
+* Temporary bash shell, stdout, stderr files will be written to work/sort.XXXXXXXXX/ (XXXXXXXXX is random).
-* After computation, sorted file will be output to work/sort.XXXXXXXXX/sort.txt (XXXXXXXXX is random).
+* After computation, sorted file will be output to work/sort.XXXXXXXXX/sort.txt
 ```shell
 $ perl moirai2.pl https://moirai2.github.io/command/text/sort.json
 #Input: input? input.txt